Volunteer in schools

 Secondary school pupils are aged between 11 and 16 years.
 Their sights will be on their GCSE exams at the end of their final year.

 A passing grade in maths and English GCSEs opens doors to future opportunities like further education or employment.
-In 2022, just 48% of disadvantaged pupils (pupils from low-income backgrounds) passed both subjects, compared to 76% of their non-disadvantaged peers.
+In 2024, just 43% of pupils facing disadvantage passed both English and maths GCSE, compared to 73% of non-disadvantaged pupils.

 As well as academic subjects, secondary school pupils will also work on personal development and life skills, such as career guidance and mental health awareness.
 They’ll also have the opportunity to engage in extracurricular activities such as sports teams, clubs and volunteering opportunities.